YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (buft *BufferT) Str2ZwrST(tptoken uint64, errstr *BufferT, zwr *BufferT) error

-The method wraps `ydb_str2zwr_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-str2zwr-s-ydb-str2zwr-st>`_ to provide the string in `zwrite format <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#zwrite-format>`_.
+The method wraps :ref:`ydb-str2zwr-s-st-fn` to provide the string in :ref:`zwrite-format`.

 - If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`len_alloc` is not large enough, set :code:`len_used` to the required length, and return an INVSTRLEN error.
 In this case, :code:`len_used` will be greater than :code:`len_alloc` until corrected by application code, and the value referenced by :code:`zwr` is unspecified.
-- Otherwise, set the buffer referenced by :code:`buf_addr` to the `zwrite format <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#zwrite-format>`_ string, and set :code:`len_used` to the length.
+- Otherwise, set the buffer referenced by :code:`buf_addr` to the :ref:`zwrite-format` string, and set :code:`len_used` to the length.

-Note that the length of a string in `zwrite format <https://docs.yottadb.com/MultiLangProgGuide/programmingnotes.html#zwrite-format>`_ is always greater than or equal to the string in its original, unencoded format.
+Note that the length of a string in :ref:`zwrite-format` is always greater than or equal to the string in its original, unencoded format.

 ++++++++++++++++++++++
 Go BufferT ValBAry()